fastify/fastify/docs/Error-Handling.md

 ## Use Error objects

 If you want to reject a promise with an error or send it as response payload, you have to use [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) objects (or subclasses).
-Any other value will throw an exception.
+Any other value will throw an `uncaughtException` and abort the client connection without a response.

 Example:
 ```js